Guest Engagement Ambassadors

 - Provide proof of health insurance and sign a liability release.

 - Be able to attend all training sessions and pass a swim test, written exam, and all elements of the ZooTampa dive training program.

 Looking for a way to get outside and help the environment?
 ZooTampa at Lowry Park, in partnership with Keep Tampa Bay Beautiful, has adopted the adjacent Lowry Park.
 Located along the Hillsborough River, Lowry Park is home to native wildlife including manatees, alligators, hawks, owls, and ibis.

 ZooTampa hosts quarterly clean-ups to protect and connect with the wild places in our backyard.
 Our next event is scheduled for November 23rd at 9:00am.
-If you, your family, or your organization, would like to volunteer with us, please register online.
+If you, your family, or your organization, would like to volunteer with us, please click below to register.

 All participants must sign a release of liability waiver in before beginning any clean-up activities.
 Volunteers of all ages are welcome, however, volunteers under the age of 18 must be accompanied by an adult.
 One adult must be present for every 5 youth in a group or family.
 Participants under the age of 12 are not permitted on the roadway.